Master of Science in

-The graduate program in the Department of Behavioral & Safety Sciences offers the degree of Master of Science in Safety Science (MS-SS), which is a 36 credit-hour program.
-In addition to course work, this degree requires the completion of a research project, either a three-hour Graduate Capstone, with 33 hours of course work, or a six-hour Master’s Thesis (with 30 hours of course work).
+The graduate program in the Department of Safety Sciences offers the degree of Master of Science in Safety Science (MS-SFS), which is a 36 credit-hour program.
+In addition to course work, this degree requires the completion of a research project, either a 3 hour Graduate Capstone, with 33 hours of course work, or a 6 hour Master’s Thesis (with 30 hours of course work).
 Those students who are planning to do a Capstone should have registered for a total of three hours of MSF 691 before graduation.
 Those planning to do a thesis should register for six hours of MSF 700 before graduation.
 The detailed information in this section is intended to assist graduate students in the completion of this research requirement.

 If the student has any aspirations to later pursue a doctorate, a thesis is strongly recommended, since this is good preparation for writing a dissertation.
 A thesis is a project that requires the collection and analysis of data in an original fashion.
 This work should be suitable for submission to a peer-reviewed journal for publication, and takes multiple semesters to complete successfully.